Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Application: 2016 U.S. Presidential Election

 \subsection{Data and details}

-\paragraph{Survey sample.} For the respondent sample, we use survey data from the final poll conducted by the Pew Research Center before the general election in November 2016.\footnote{Pew is a high-quality, non-partisan public opinion firm.
+\paragraph{Survey sample.} For the respondent sample, we use survey data from the final poll conducted by the Pew Research Center before the general election in November 2016.
+Pew is a high-quality, non-partisan public opinion firm.
 The survey was conducted from October 20-25, 2016 using telephone interviews among a national sample of 2,583 of adults.
 On landline phone numbers, the interviewer asked for the youngest adult currently home (647), and cell phone interviews (1,936) were done with the adult who answered the phone \citep{pew2016}.
-Random-digit dialing was used, combined with a self-reported voter registration screen.} We keep only the $\Ns=2,052$ respondents who report that they plan to vote, or have already voted, and we dispense with the nonresponse weights provided by the survey.
-The publicly available data do not include survey design weights, and we use $q_i = 1$ for all respondents.
-Our outcome of interest is candidate choice in the Presidential election; we code vote choice as being for ``Republican Donald Trump'', ``Democrat Hillary Clinton'', or ``Other/Don't Know'', and we include voters who ``lean'' towards one of the two major party candidates.
+Random-digit dialing was used, combined with a self-reported voter registration screen.
+We keep only the $\Ns=2,052$ respondents who report that they plan to vote or have already voted.
+The publicly available data do not include survey design weights, and we use $q_i = 1$ for all respondents, although researchers could let $q$ be defined using design weights or previous calibration weights.
+The survey includes proprietary multistage calibration weights, where the first-stage accounts for differential sampling probabilities due to the random-digit-dialing procedure, and the second-stage conducts a calibration procedure to match the U.S. population on many of the same auxiliary variables as we include.
+We do not include these weights these weights as our base weights because we are weighting to a different target population, namely one defined by verified voters from a national survey, the CCES (discussed below), and under Assumption~\eqref{assumption.linearign}, our estimator is unbiased even starting from equal weights.
+Finally, we code vote choice as being for ``Republican Donald Trump'', ``Democrat Hillary Clinton'', or ``Other/Don't Know'', and we include voters who ``lean'' towards one of the two major party candidates.